Filtering

 expression is evaluated by recursively evaluating a Query

-on a related collection, and testing to see whether the resulting RowSet
+on another source of rows, and testing to see whether the resulting RowSet

 models::Expression::Exists {